Mount Kilimanjaro seen from a distance with animals in foreground

 How many people are in a typical group?

-On our Kilimanjaro climbs, we aim to build groups of 6 to 10 fellow travellers, with 12 people usually being the limit.
+On our Kilimanjaro climbs, we aim to build groups of six to 10 fellow travellers, with 12 people usually being the limit.
 Follow Alice groups are typically made up of sociable people from around the world looking to share an unforgettable adventure with you.

 Can I join a group as a single climber?